SciML/diffeqpy/README.md

 Here you can see that the warping effect of the noise correlations is quite visible!

 ## Differential-Algebraic Equation (DAE) Examples

+A differential-algebraic equation is defined by an implicit function `f(du,u,p,t)=0`.
+All of the controls are the same as the other examples, except here you define a function which returns the residuals for each part of the equation to define the DAE.
+The initial value `u0` and the initial derivative `du0` are required, though they do not necessarily have to satisfy `f` (known as inconsistent initial conditions).
+The methods will automatically find consistent initial conditions.
+In order for this to occur, `differential_vars` must be set.
+This vector states which of the variables are differential (have a derivative term), with `false` meaning that the variable is purely algebraic.

+This example shows how to solve the Robertson equation:

 ```py
 def f(du,u,p,t):